padrinoDB/ipmr/README.md

   sd_fd     = 2
 )

-# Now, simulate some random intercepts for growth, survival, and offspring production
+# Now, simulate some random intercepts for growth, survival, and offspring production.
+# For extracting random effects from real models, the following snippet should work
+# for most:

+# t(ranef(my_grow_mod))

+# The ranef() function is generic, and so whether it exists or not depends on
+# the package used to fit the vital rate regression.
+A google search for
+# "extract random effect estimates from class(insert_your_model_here) in R"
+# should get you close to the code you need.

 g_r_int   <- rnorm(5, 0, 0.3)
 s_r_int   <- rnorm(5, 0, 0.7)
 f_s_r_int <- rnorm(5, 0, 0.2)

+# Now, generate parameter names for each set of random effect estimates.

 nms <- paste("r_", 1:5, sep = "")